MiyooCFW/daemon/README.md

 ## Default Button Mappings

+Remember: all hotkeys will work only in combination with RESET/HOME button (see kernel's miyoo_kbd.c code)

 | BUTTON | ACTION |
 |  --- | --- |
 | Right | Brightness Up |